NovaCrafterLab/swordbattle.io/solana/vault-sdk/README.md

   limit: 10, // Limit to 10 games
   finalized: false, // Only active games
   authority: adminPublicKey, // Only games by specific authority
-  tokenMint: tokenMintPublicKey // Only games with specific token });
+  tokenMint: tokenMintPublicKey, // Only games with specific token });
 ```